How to Make a Postpartum Herbal Bath

-If you JUST gave birth and have a heavy flow, use a Depends adult diaper and place the frozen pad in the Depends.
-If things have lightened up a bit, you can use just the pad.
-Make sure you’re using the right postpartum pad during the first six weeks!
+If you JUST gave birth and have a heavy flow, use postpartum underwear or an adult diaper and place the frozen pad in the

 TIP: If you just got the padsicle out of the freezer, it’s going to be cold.
 Put it on, but don’t sit in a regular chair for awhile.
 The strong pressure from a chair will make things VERY cold.
 Wait about 15 minutes to sit in a chair.
 Ask me how I know.